AndresMpa/llms-on--linux/extra/template_structure.md

+# TODO: Title

 ## Introduction

 Linux hardware usage: Find a way to explain how you got it :/

-Linux automatization trought the operative system
+Linux automatization through the operative system

 Linux unification, test, alternatives

-VA to help people specially developers
+Virtual Assistant to help people specially developers

-VA for auto-automatize
+Virtual Assistant for auto-automatize

 IM inside LLM to give answers